2coldray/portfolio-update/README.md

 ## Description

 This is my updated portfolio website.
 The styling has been altered from my first site and contains working links to my repositories.
-It also has screenshots of my two best assignments to date.
+It also has screenshots of three of my best assignments to date.

 ## Installation